Priyansusahoo/ollama-webUI/README.md

       $ sudo snap install ollama-webui --beta

-## Creating a Desktop Entry for Ollama-WebUI to access it from app drawer
+## Creating a Desktop Entry for Ollama-WebUI to access it from the app drawer

 - Save this [script](https://raw.githubusercontent.com/Priyansusahoo/ollama-webUI/refs/heads/main/ollama-launcher.sh) to ~/.scripts folder as mentioned below